George Brooksbank

-George Stamp Brooksbank (born July 1981) is a British business executive and former cricketer who played for Hertfordshire County Cricket Club.
-He is the founder and incumbent chief executive officer (CEO) of Fairway Capital and Leconfield Property Group.
+George Stamp Brooksbank (born 4 July 1981) is a British business executive and former cricketer who played for Hertfordshire County Cricket Club.
+He is the founder and chief executive officer (CEO) of Fairway Capital and Leconfield Property Group.

 Early life and education

 Born in 1981 in London, United Kingdom, Brookbank was educated at Cheltenham College.
-He is a graduate of the Cass Business School where he completed his master's degree in property valuation and law.
+He graduated from Cass Business School with a master's degree in property valuation and law.

-Cricket career
+Career

-Brooksbank started as a cricketer and played cricket for Hertfordshire.
-He played two matches for Hertfordshire in 2004.
-He was part of the Marylebone Cricket Club team which toured Argentina in 2008.
+Cricket

-In February 2024, Brooksbank played cricket for the England in the IMC Over-40 World Cup, where they reached the semi-finals.
+Brooksbank played two matches for Hertfordshire in 2004.
+He was part of the Marylebone Cricket Club team that toured Argentina in 2008.

-Business career
+In February 2024, Brooksbank played for England in the IMC Over-40 World Cup, where the team reached the semi-finals.

-In 2010, Brooksbank founded Leconfield Property Group which is a residential development and construction company.
-It also specializes in property acquisitions.
+Business

-In 2013, Leconfield Property Group, purchased Margaret Thatcher's house in Belgravia.
-The company then refurbished the house and resold it for US$43.5 million in 2016.
+In 2010, Brooksbank founded Leconfield Property Group, a residential development and construction company specializing in property acquisitions.
+In 2013, Leconfield Property Group purchased Margaret Thatcher's house in Belgravia.
+The company later refurbished the property and resold it for US$43.5 million in 2016.

-In 2016, he founded an investment management firm, Fairway Capital.
-In March 2020, Fairway Capital, launched a new value-add residential fund.
-In July 2020, it raised GBP 80 million from various investors.
-In October 2020, fund received GBP 34.5 million from Investec for property acquisitions.
-It further raised funds from Catalyst Capital and Coutts & Co. in February 2021 The fund has bought ten properties in Belgravia and Knightsbridge for GBP 70 million.
+In 2016, Brooksbank founded Fairway Capital, an investment management firm.
+In March 2020, the firm launched a value-add residential fund.
+In July 2020, it raised £80 million from investors.
+In October 2020, the fund received £34.5 million from Investec for property acquisitions.
+It raised additional funds from Catalyst Capital and Coutts & Co. in February 2021.
+The fund has acquired ten properties in Belgravia and Knightsbridge for £70 million.

 In 2023, the Fairway Capital Fund purchased the Belgravia Garage on Eaton Mews West from the Grosvenor Estate.
-In 2024 they obtained planning consent to convert the site into 6 houses and some office space.
+In 2024, it obtained planning consent to convert the site into six houses and office space.